marietolteca00/WWE-database/README.md

 1. Download the CSVs from [Kaggle](https://www.kaggle.com/datasets/franchise403/wwe-events-and-match-ratings-20152025)
 2. Run the R cleaning script to generate cleaned tables
-3. Ingest CSVs into SQLite using the provided ingestion script
+3. Ingest CSVs into an SQL file using `wwe_database` script to create tables
-4. Run SQL queries against the database
+4. Run SQL queries against the database - `wwe_queries` was created to test queries and experiment
-5. Run the Python visualization scripts to generate plots
+5. Run the Python visualization scripts to generate plots - These are in the `notebook` folder, each script creates one visualization using an Cursor Execute (`cur.execute`) method.

 ---